sunrise-choir/flumedb-rs/README.md

   - This is a good abstraction for an append only log.
 But scuttlebot doesn't have to be an append only log in the db.
 I _think_ the api scuttlebutt expects is really more like a key value store.
     - We use ssb as a key value store.
 The `seq` part of flume doesn't belong in the higher level api.
     - Flume builds indexes.
 And it's not really useful without the indexes.
 As far as I can tell, without the indexes, just dumping the raw log is not used by much (anything) so not sure if the ordering straight off the log is actually important.
-    - how are the indexes actually used?
+    - how are the indexes in ssb-query actually used?
 I _still_ don't get Dominic's documentation.

 ## Sql experiments